ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 | Secure WebSocket | ✅                       | ✅                                  | ✅               | ✅                        | ❌                 |
 | WebRTC           | ✅                       | ❌                                  | ✅               | ❌                        | ✅                 |
 | WebTransport     | ✅                       | ❌                                  | ❌               | ✅                        | ❌                  |

+> **Note:** while streaming is technically possible with HTTPS, browsers don't allow reading from the response until the request has been fully sent.
+See [this issue](https://github.com/whatwg/fetch/issues/1254) for more details.

 ### HTTPS and Secure WebSockets